 Date: March 8th - International Women's Day

-March is Women’s History Month.
-With so many powerful movies with female characters, stories, and stars, developing a marathon of movies to inspire donors should be easy.
+March is Women's History Month, formally known as International Women's Day.
+With so many influential movies with female characters, stories, and stars, developing a marathon of movies to inspire donors should be easy.
 Some excellent choices include Erin Brockovich and Iron Jawed Angels.
 Ticket sales, concessions, and raffles can all help you meet your fundraising goal.

 Date: March 10th - April 8th